 Lines 53 and 54 connect the city centre to Diemen, Duivendrecht and Amsterdam Zuidoost in the southeast.

 Line 51 originally travelled to Amstelveen, but was extended by 2km to Loethoelilaan in September 2004.
 It is the only hybrid metro track of the four, using shared metro track between Amsterdam Centraal and Zuid and shared tram track onwards.
 Overlapping stops have dual height platforms.

-Line 50, which is known as the ring line, connects Amsterdam Zuidoost to the west without passing through the city centre.
+Known as the ring line, Line 50 connects Amsterdam Zuidoost to the west without passing through the city centre.

 There are also 16 tram lines in Amsterdam, ten of which terminate at Amsterdam Centraal.

 An important part of the new light rail development has been the construction of a new central workshop facility.
-However, its an independent report released in 2000 criticised its design and productivity.
-The system would be better served, it said, if the workshops were closed down, their work carried out at smaller depots and the staff redeployed to help ease acute shortages on other parts of the system.
+However, an independent report released in 2000 criticised its design and productivity.
+It said the system would be better served if the workshops were closed down, their work was carried out at smaller depots, and the staff was redeployed to help ease acute shortages on other parts of the system.